jzsh2000/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-filling in all of the missing values in the dataset
+filling in all of the missing values in the dataset according to the mean for that 5-minute interval

 ```r
 dat.filled = dat